PCC. Local. Global. Integrated.

 Reporting

-1. PCC places the utmost importance on complete, correct, timely, accurate and understandable periodic financial statements and corresponding financial reporting and communication.
-Every employee working in PCC’s finance department is responsible, within the scope of their professional duties, for ensuring that effective procedures and internal controls for financial reporting and the publication of disclosable matters are established and maintained.
+1. PCC attaches great importance to complete, correct, timely, accurate and understandable periodic financial statements and corresponding financial reporting and communication.
+As part of their professional duties, all employees working in finance at PCC are responsible for ensuring that effective procedures and internal controls are established and maintained for financial reporting and the publication of disclosable facts.

-2. The statutory regulations, in particular the accounting principles, and PCC’s internal accounting procedure must be strictly adhered to.
-Dishonest reporting within the company or concerning other organizations or persons is prohibited.
+2. the statutory regulations, in particular the accounting principles, and PCC’s internal accounting procedures must be strictly complied with.
+Dishonest reporting within the company or to other organizations or persons is prohibited.

 Intellectual Property

-1. Inventions, patents, trademarks, knowledge and other intellectual property of PCC are of particular importance for the long-term success of the company.
-PCC’s intellectual property must therefore be protected to the best possible extent.
+1. inventions, patents, trademarks, knowledge and other intellectual property of PCC are of particular importance for the long-term success of the company.
+PCC’s intellectual property must therefore be protected in the best possible way.

 2. Patents, trademarks, knowledge and other intellectual property belonging to third parties must be respected in all cases.